SUBSCRIBE TO OUR BLOG ON CRAFTS OF INDIA

 Mahasundari Devi was born on 15 April 1922 in Madhubani district of Bihar.
 She was an expert in Madhubani art.
 She was awarded the National Award in the year 1982 and the Padma Shri Award in the year 2011.

 Baua Devi was born in Jitwarpur village in Bihar.
-She is an expert in Madhubani art.
-She uses natural colors on handmade paper to make her paintings.
+She specializes in Madhubani art and uses natural colors on handmade paper to make her paintings.
 She was awarded the National Award in the year 1984 and the Padma Shri Award in the year 2017.

 Bharti Dayal of Darbhanga district, Bihar is a well-known name in the field of Madhubani art.
 She uses acrylic colors on canvas to make her paintings.
 She was awarded the National Merit Award in the year 2005 and the National Award in the year 2006.